mohdfareed/bt-attacks-detector/README.md

 and place the Bluetooth attack/benign dataset in the `data` directory.
 Processed data and models will be saved in the `data` and `models` directories.
 Logs will be saved to the root of the project.
 Dataset statistics and model evaluation results will be saved in the root of the project as well.
-The following is the expected directory structure of un-managed files:

 The dataset above contain mostly attack data, with a relatively small amount of benign data.
 Benign data was captured on macOS to balance the dataset using